Welcome to Croker-Rhyne Co., Inc. We are located in Kennesaw, Georgia (a

 If you trade futures, whoever you are, much of the time you are

 going to be on the wrong side of the market.
-My approach to trading assumes we
+Our approach to trading assumes we

-are definitely going to be wrong some of the time.
+are going to be wrong, some, if not a lot, of the time.

-Futures are inherently volatile...and my perspective is, what we are
+Futures are inherently volatile.
+Our perspective is, what we are

 really trading is volatility.
 All the markets will have periods of sideways